erajasekar/lmes-feedback/PITCHME.md

 ### To create entrepreneurs and scientists

-we also need to teach - How to connect dots?
-How to think?
+we also need to teach:

+* How to connect dots to create new ideas ?
+* How to think ?

 ---